History of PAS Giannina F.C.: Semi-finals Of Greek Cup (2004–2010)

 The control of the club switched over to attorney Alexis Kougias.
 In 2004–05, the club finished second and failed to get promoted.
 In 2005–06 it finished second and got promoted to Second Division.
 In 2006–07, PAS Giannina finished 5th.
-Also, PAS Giannina reached the semi-finals of the Greek Cup 2006–07 against AE Larissa FC.
+Also, PAS Giannina reached the semi-finals of the Greek Cup 2006–07 against AEL.
 PAS Giannina lost 2–0 both home and away match.
 On the quarter-final PAS Giannina won Olympiacos, 2–0 at home and lost 2–1 in Karaiskakis Stadium of an extra-time goal from Evangelos Kontogoulidis before a hostile crowd.
 PAS Giannina finished 4th in the Second Division in the 2007–08 season, failing to get promoted.

 In the summer of 2008, ownership of the club was passed over to Giorgos Christovasilis, a businessman from Athens whose roots are from the Epirus region.
 He signed Guillermo Ángel Hoyos as manager and some great players such as Luciano.
 In the 2008–09 season, the club promoted as second in the Super League.

 In the summer of 2009, the club signed players such as Dimitrios Eleftheropoulos, Ibrahima Bakayoko, Konstantinos Mendrinos, Ilias Kotsios.
 In 2009–10, the club finished 15th and got relegated one more time.
 On the other hand, the club was successful in the Greek Cup.
 PAS Giannina reached the semi-finals for the second time in its history.
 In the quarter-final PAS Giannina won PAOK 4–0 in Zosimades Stadium.
 In the semi-finals, the club lost from Panathinaikos on aggregate 2–4.